Things to do nearby- you’ll be spoilt for choice!

-Tophill Low Nature Reserve is a Site of Special Scientific Interest and a must see for all your budding nature enthusiasts.
-With a fantastic new state of the art reception hide that opened in 2017, fully equipped with telescopes and binoculars, you can view thousands of the wildfowl that live on the reservoirs and wetlands straight away.Then head off through the woodlands to sit in one of the other hides that lookout at special areas for Otters and Kingfishers.
+Tophill Low is a Site of Special Scientific Interest and a must see for all your budding nature enthusiasts.
+In 2017, a state-of-the-art reception hide opened with telescopes a and views of thousands of wildfowl.Then head off through the woodlands to sit in one of the other hides that lookout at special areas for Otters and Kingfishers.
 Open daily and just a 20-minute drive away, we think this might even be the spot that some of our Kingfishers take their first flight, as it’s actually only a stone’s throw away as the crow (or should that be the Kingfisher!) flies over the fields behind the campsite.

 Leven Canal is a ruggedly beautiful waterway, where you can walk up either side and cross over a bridge with nothing but countryside stretching out ahead of you.
 You will certainly spot wild birds and flowers along your route.
 The canal was built to improve trade links between Hull and the village of Leven.